-If you meet our initial criteria in the application form, we will invite you to take the Watson Glaser Critical Thinking Test.
+If you meet our initial criteria in the application form, next up is our Legal High Potential Assessment.

-- Keep an eye on your deadline: you will normally have a few days to complete the test.
-Mark this in your diary and plan some time in to complete the test.
+- Keep an eye on the deadline.
+You will normally have a few days to complete the test.
+Mark this in your diary and plan this time in.

-- Find a quiet space with a good internet connection where you won’t be interrupted.
+- Find a quiet space with good internet connection where you won’t be interrupted.